 A significant shift towards employee flexibility in the United Arab Emirates was evident after the introduction of a part-time working resolution in 2018, by the Ministry of Human Resource and Emiratisation.
 The resolution sanctions employees to work for more than one MoHRE registered employer.

-For the first time in many years, 2018 saw part-time working made available for students.
+For the first time in many years, 2018 saw part-time work made available for students.
 The approval is in line with the United Arab Emirates’ vision 2021competitive knowledge economy.
 In addition to improving the knowledge economy, the authority for Dubai Creative Clusters is implementing the student part-time working schedule to allow young professionals to advance industry experience that complements their studies.

 As a result, the United Arab Emirates is not only fostering a conducive freelance environment but also creating a competitive playing ground for freelancers.
 One of the crucial requirements to flourish in the gig economy in 2020 will be the possession of top-tier skills in your niche.
 According to the MoHRE, for example, the new resolutions aim to meet the critical dynamic requirements of UAE’s vision of cutting-edge development projects, which include: